Skip to main content

 INÉZ ARTIFACTS

-Mayhem tore all through The Xaringmere Cragg Rise camp that had been sleeping.
+Mayhem tore all through the Xaringmere Cragg Rise camp that was roused from deep sleep.
 Fires were snuffed.
 Tents were torn down.
-The sky had ripped open and shown its allegiance.
-The constellation seared its crest across the cloudless moonshine.
+The sky had ripped open and shown its allegiance to the law.
+The constellation Uri Celeste hailed its crest across the cloudless moonshine.

-A moon ray speared straight through the leaves in a single icy blue shaft and struck the glade.
-The world went silver-blue even as the air tasted like fresh frost.
+A slick moon ray speared straight through the leaves in a single icy blue shaft and struck the glade.
+The world was painted silver-blue even as the air tasted like fresh frost.

-“It wasn't a cup,” Goldwynn whispered.
+“It isn't cup,” Goldwynn whispered.
 Her breath, fogging.
 “It’s a time keeper of the skies.”

 Suddenly, the wreath stirred and Goldwynn’s breath caught.
 The Jewel burned warm against her palms, and for one wild second she forgot how to exhale.
 Her eyes were glassy with disbelief.
 “It’s real,” she whispered, then louder, like she had to hear it to believe it.